nikarichardson/CSCI393/dungeon/README.md

 Coming soon

 ## Guilds
-`Guild of Mages`: Welcome pack has revival-dove, mini-chest, money-bag, plain-chest, golden-chest, steel-chest, crown-of-awesome.
+`Guild of Mages`: Welcome pack has revival-dove, mini-chest, money-bag, plain-chest, golden-chest, steel-chest, and crown-of-awesome.
+New class is `mage`.
+New state is `unbearably-cool 🤠`.
 `Guild of The Dark Arts`: Welcome pack has wand, potion, crystal-ball, and portal.
+New state is `immortal`.
+New class is `necromancer`.
 `Guild of the Chronic Procrastinators`: Welcome pack has tent, beer, ramen, popcorn, wine, chinese-takeout, salt-and-straw-icecream, and bed.
 New state is `not-ready-for-adult-life`.
+New class is `warrior`.
-`Guild of the Learned`: Welcome pack has red-book, green-book, orange-book, tome.
+`Guild of the Learned`: Welcome pack has red-book, green-book, orange-book, and tome.
 New class is `scholar`.
+New state is `extremely-intellectual🧐`.
 `Guild of the Ancients`: Secret guild.
 `Guild of Champions`: Secret guild.